justbuchanan/dotfiles/README.md

 dotfiles
 ========

-My configuration files
+My configuration files for Mac OS X and Arch.

-I have all my configs setup with [homesick](https://github.com/technicalpickles/homesick) so they can be easily setup on a new system.
+I have all my configs setup with Ansible so they can easily be installed on a new system.